cloudmesh-community/fa18-523-60/paper/paper.md

 Once the user set up is completed, one can login as a regular user (mongoadmin) and use the following instructions to install MongoDB.

-To update the Ubuntu packages to the most recent versions, one would use:
+To update the Ubuntu packages to the most recent versions, use below command:

 `$ sudo apt update`